-As you weigh your options in paradise, we’re sure you’ll be drawn to two island nations that have a special hold on visitors’ imaginations: Jamaica and the Bahamas.
+As you weigh your options in paradise, we’re sure you’ll be drawn to two island nations that have a special hold on visitors’ imaginations: the Bahamas and Jamaica.
 Yet since we’re equally drawn to the two countries’ stunning beaches, perfect weather and lively nightlife, recommending one over the other is above our pay grade.

 It really is better in the Bahamas – here’s why

 Each of those islands became a tropical playground for me, where the sun – ever closer to the equator – would bake the impossibly clear salt water onto my skin and into my hair.
-This was tingling, crunchy, warmth that I longed to bottle up and take with me everywhere.
+This was a tingling, crunchy, warmth that I longed to bottle up and take with me everywhere.
 And no islands quite captivated me like the Bahamas.
-Indeed, when my husband’s career path brought me to the island as an adult for six months out of the year, I found it heart-wrenching every time I had to leave.
+Indeed, no other destination.
+When my husband’s career path brought me to the island as an adult for six months out of the year, I found it heart-wrenching every time I had to leave.

 I hear you – yes, you in the back, sipping a Red Stripe.
 “But, but, but… Jamaica!”
 And I can’t knock those mountain views, waterfall hikes and languid afternoons nursing a hangover with a pile of Jamaican patties.
 There’s also a lit nightlife scene, set to homegrown reggae sounds and dancehall.
 I’ll give you that.